May 10, 2023

 • Fear of harming oneself or others: intrusive thoughts or images of violence, harm, or accidents

-• Intrusive sexual or religious thoughts: unwanted sexual or religious thoughts or images that go against personal values or beliefs.
+• Intrusive sexual or religious thoughts: unwanted sexual or religious thoughts or images that go against personal values or beliefs

-• Excessive cleaning or hand-washing: washing hands or cleaning surfaces repeatedly and excessively to reduce fears of contamination.
+• Excessive cleaning or handwashing: washing hands or cleaning surfaces repeatedly and excessively to reduce fears of contamination.

 • Checking: repeatedly checking things like locks, appliances, or personal items to ensure they are safe or secure